Eli and Edythe Broad

 Mr. and Mrs. Broad furthered their support for the museum by investing an added $2 million toward construction in 2010, and an additional $5 million in 2014 to increase the museum’s endowment and help fund future exhibitions.
 The Eli and Edythe Broad endowed exhibitions fund continues to make countless exhibitions possible today.

 The Broads also generously gifted the museum with 19 works from prominent artists of the 1980s and 90s, including Ross Bleckner, Sue Williams, Roxy Paine, and Jonathan Borofsky.
-An exhibition celebrating the Broad gift will be mounted for the MSU Broad Art Museum’s 10th anniversary in 2022, which is slated to open in June of that year.
+An exhibition celebrating the Broad gift, entitled “Eli and Edythe Broad: An Enduring Legacy” was mounted during the summer of 2022 in celebration of the museum’s 10th anniversary year

 In keeping with Mr. Broad’s commitment to ensuring that art is accessible to the widest possible audience, the MSU Broad Art Museum is—and always will be—free and open to the public.
 It invites both scholars and members of the community to immerse themselves in work by local, national, and international artists, as well as a permanent collection of over 10,000 works.
 As the only museum of its kind in over a 60-mile radius, and one of the few contemporary art museums in Michigan, Mr. Broad’s civic altruism has provided countless people with the opportunity to visit an art museum for the first time.